nhtY/Spring-Webflux-Raective-REST-API/README.md

 -----

 ## Mongo Express
 Mongo Express will run on "http://localhost:8081/".
+Mongo Express uses HTTP Basic Authentication.
+The default username is **admin** and the default password is **pass** (see: [mongo express on gitHub](https://github.com/mongo-express/mongo-express)).
 Under the collection called "product" we store the data as documents.
 When visiting "http://localhost:8081/db/productDB/product", we will see:
 ![image](https://github.com/nhtY/Spring-Webflux-Raective-REST-API/assets/89942570/0a3805fc-49cc-42dc-96fe-7538e2bd0ede)